armory/spinnaker-operator/doc/options.md

 ```

 ## `metadata.name`
-This is the name of your Spinnaker service.
+Name of your Spinnaker service.
 You'll use that name to view, edit, or delete Spinnaker.

 Example with a `prod` name:
 ```bash